 Zi-Yu Liu et al. (2020)

-This paper advocates for game-based learning to engage digital native students and develop 21st-century skills.
-UK teachers can consider integrating game-based elements into their concept-based lessons to make learning more interactive and relevant to students' lives.
+Game-based learning can engage learners and develop 21st-century skills.
+UK teachers can add game elements to lessons to make learning more interactive.
+This will help make it relevant for learners' lives.

 A Proof-of-Concept Study of Game-Based Learning in Higher Education View study ↗ 124 citations